unfinishedd/take-a-break-sensor/README.md

 * [Contact](#contact)

 ## General info
-The Take a Break Sensor is the bracelet which brings taking a break to a whole nother level.
+The Take a Break Sensor is the bracelet that brings taking a break to a whole nother level.

 We created this project with the intent of solving a problem.
 The problem where workers behind their desks could not be able to work at their full potential because of them sitting behind their desks all day.

-The way we solved this problem is by using the radio feature within the micro:bit's to unite the two micro:bit's together to form an connection.
+The way we solved this problem is by using the radio feature within the micro:bit's to unite the two micro:bit's together to form a connection.
+With that connection, we made sure that the timing was made exactly at the right moment with no errors.
+So it is ready to use for u and your colleagues.

+We came up with this idea because we had heard some news on a subject on what the effects were if you sat too long in your chair.
-With that connection we made sure that the timing and such were for a perfect amount of break time and for a more efficient work time.
+So we started to think of ideas on how to make sure that was not going to happen again and also make sure for a perfect amount of break time which could all lead to a more efficient work time.

-    -Provide general information about your project here.
-    -What problem does it (intend to) solve?
-    -What is the purpose of your project?
-    -Why did you undertake it?

 ## Technologies Used